Impact of Late Payment on CIBIL Score_WC

 What is a Late Payment?

-A payment that isn't made by the due date specified by the borrower and the lender, is considered late.
-Late payments can lower a borrower's credit score and make it more challenging for them to get loans in the future.
-To avoid damaging your credit score, it's crucial to check your CIBIL score and complete all your transactions on time.
+A payment that isn't made by the due date agreed upon by the borrower and the lender, is considered late.
+Late payments can lower a borrower's credit score and make it challenging for them to get loans in the future.
+To avoid damaging your credit score, it's important to check your CIBIL score and complete all your transactions on time.

 Does Late Payment Affect CIBIL Score?